herrscherofmatcha/herrscherofmatcha/README.md

 - 👋 Hi, I’m @herrscherofmatcha
-- 👀 I’m interested in Web Development and Ethical Hacking
+- 👀 I’m interested in Web Development, Software Engineering and Ethical Hacking
 - 🌱 I’m currently self-teaching
 - 💞️ I’m looking to collaborate on anything
 - 📫 You can contact me at herrscherofmatcha222@gmail.com